top of page

 Donations welcome

 In the morning, our session uses Museum objects and other inspiration to aid discussion.
-Am Bàrd, the Museum cafe, we will be offering a soup lunch on a pay-what-you-can donation basis.
+Am Bàrd, the Museum cafe, will be offering a soup lunch on a pay-what-you-can donation basis.
 This is open to anyone in the community as well as those attending the Wednesday session.

 In the afternoon, we play bingo and other group games.
 All our activities are accessible and dementia friendly.
 If you need help with transport please get in touch.